A 180-degree career change always comes with risk. Preparation and a strong commitment to creating the portfolio were (sadly) never enough.

-Sharing progress helped me verify mistakes quickly, gather opinions, gain valuable information, and get to know a different view on a given topic.
+Sharing my work progress with the rest of my team helped me quickly verify my mistakes, gather opinions, gain valuable information, and get to know a different view on a given topic

 Step 4: Feedback is the best tool to help you grow

-Feedback is one of those things that may be simple for some and a milestone for others.
-For me, it has become a tremendous problem-solving tool.
-At Untitled Kingdom we use Management 3.0 and the feedback wrap.
+It's simple for some and tricky for others, but for me, feedback has become a tremendous problem-solving tool.
+At Untitled Kingdom we follow the Management 3.0 guidelines, including the feedback wrap.

 At the end of each week of my internship, I had a feedback meeting with Greg, our Head of Operations, to summarize my work.

-We talked about what was done, what the results were - what went well, and which parts needed improvement.
-I also got many great tips on things I wrote about before, such as asking questions, running the press, and delving into IT related topics.
+We talked about my work, the results, what went well, and which parts needed improvement.
+That's when I learned to ask questions and research all kinds of IT-related topics.
 I also learned about the value of making freehand sketches before starting to design in the program, composition, and the correct implementation of wireframes.

 Finally, the time has come to evaluate the entire month of my internship.
-It was one of the most interesting conversations and an experience that I will remember for a long time.
+It was one of my most interesting professional conversations and an experience I will remember for a long time.
 My internship period allowed me to approach tasks and decisions with greater awareness.

 Step 5: First things first.
 Understanding user’s needs

-A few more tips and the answer to the most important question - was it worth pivoting my career?
+A few more tips and a question - was it worth pivoting my career?

 It was worth it!
 Every day at work, I make sure that my decision was a perfect idea.
 I develop in the field of interest, do what I like, and learn new topics is a pleasure for me.
 Besides, I have the opportunity to work on my interpersonal skills.